EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

   Te       2    2.02  -0.90   4.037    1.63E-06     531
 ~~~

-Each envelope function must be expanded in plane waves in order to assemble matrix elements of the interstitial potential the output charge
+Each envelope function must be expanded in plane waves in order to

++ assemble matrix elements of the interstitial potential
-density.
++ the output charge density.

 Both are assembled in reciprocal space.
-The number of plane waves needed for a particular orbital depends on how sharply peaked the function is, so the cutoff is orbital-dependent
+The number of plane waves needed for a particular orbital depends on how sharply peaked the
-to allow for faster execution.
-**gmax** of any one orbital may safely be less than the global _G_ cutoff (**7.8** for PbTe); if it can, **lmf**{: style="color: blue"} will
+function is, so the cutoff is orbital-dependent to allow for faster execution.  **gmax** of any one orbital may safely be less than the
-find a **gmax** for each orbital that meets a preset tolerance.
-Otherwise it uses all the _G_ vectors available to it, and appends a '\*'
+global _G_ cutoff (**7.8** for PbTe); if it can, **lmf**{: style="color: blue"} will find a **gmax** for each orbital that meets a preset
+tolerance (10<sup>&minus;6</sup> in this case).

-to the number indicating not enough orbitals are available to meet the specified tolerance (10<sup>&minus;6</sup> in this case).
+Otherwise it uses all the _G_ vectors available to it, and appends a '\*' to the number indicating not enough orbitals are available to meet

-It can happen that some of the orbitals bump up against the global cutoff.
-This is flagged by
-a &thinsp;<b>*</b>&thinsp; appended to the cutoff, e.g.
+the specified tolerance.
+This is flagged by an asterisk appended to the cutoff, e.g.

 ~~~
   Te       0    1.63  -0.10   4.572    1.74E-06     701*
 ~~~

-In this case check **last term**.
-If it is too high you can expect errors in the hamiltonian and you should increase **gmax**.
+If '**last term**' is too high you can expect errors in the hamiltonian and you should increase **gmax**.

 The tolerance defaults to 10<sup>&minus;6</sup>, but you can control it with tag **HAM_TOL**.
 10<sup>&minus;5</sup> or smaller is usually safe.

 _Note:_{: style="color: red"} With APW's also in the basis, it the overlap matrix becomes nearly singular.
-To stabilize the overlap matrix, you can set **HAM_TOL** to something close to machine precision
+To stabilize the overlap matrix, you can set **HAM_TOL** to something close to machine precision, e.g. 10<sup>&minus;16</sup>.

 At this stage the potential independent setup is complete.